 'In Surrey, in the heart of the south-east and close to London, Clandon is surrounded by potential new visitors who share the Trust’s love of beauty, of history, of art and culture.

 'It took a real coalition of talent to build Clandon.
 A careful, thoughtful restoration will be required again as we restore and reimagine this incredibly significant and magnificent building.'

-The winner will be announced in September.
+The winner will be announced in the autumn.